jamesl88/graphical_editor/README.md

 Technical Test
 ==============
 This repo contains a coding response to a test set in 2013 by Evgeny Shadchnev at Makers Academy in London.
-The code contained in this repository was produced by Neil Atkinson and Liz Candler as part of a paired programming exercise at Makers Academy.
+The code contained in this repository was produced by James Lieu and Tom Wisniewski as part of a paired programming exercise at Makers Academy.

 Test Details
 ------------